ocademy-ai/machine-learning/_sources/data-science/data-visualization/visualizing-quantities.md

 # Visualizing quantities

-In this section you will explore how to use one of the many available Python libraries to learn how to create interesting visualizations all around the concept of quantity.
+In this section, you will explore how to use one of the many available Python libraries to learn how to create interesting visualizations all around the concept of quantity.
 Using a cleaned dataset about the birds of Minnesota, you can learn many interesting facts about local wildlife.

 ## Observe wingspan with matplotlib